-667.1.
+- 667.1.
 Analogous to a Type B(U) or Type B(M) package, the concept of a Type C package is that it is capable of withstanding severe accident conditions in air transport without loss of containment or increase in external radiation level to an extent that would endanger the general public or those involved in rescue or cleanup operations.
-The package could be safely recovered, but it would not necessarily be capable of being reused.
+The package could be safely recovered, but it would not necessarily be capable of being reused. - 668.1.

-668.1.
 One of the potential post-crash environments is package burial.
 Packages involved in a high velocity crash may be covered by debris or buried in soil.
-If packages whose contents generate heat become buried, an increase in package temperature and internal pressure may result.
+If packages whose contents generate heat become buried, an increase in package temperature and internal pressure may result. - 668.2.

-668.2.
-To make this analysis, the initial condition of the package is taken as it is designed to be presented for transport.

-668.3.
 Demonstration of compliance with the performance standards under burial conditions should be made using conservative calculations or validated computer codes.
 The evaluation of the condition of a buried package should take into account the integrity of both the shielding and the containment system, according to the requirements specified in para.
 669(b) as well as the requirement of para.
 668 that the thermal insulation be considered intact.
-For this reason, special attention should be given to heat dissipation capability and the change in the internal pressure in the burial condition.
+For this reason special attention should be given to heat dissipation capability and the change in the internal pressure in the burial condition.

-669.1.
-The Type C package provides similar levels of protection for the air mode when compared to a Type B(U) or Type B(M) package in a severe surface mode accident.
-To achieve this goal, it is necessary to ensure that the same external radiation level and loss of contents limits are required following the Type B accident condition and the Type C tests.
+- 669.1.
+The Type C package provides similar levels of protection for the air mode when compared with a Type B(U) or Type B(M) package in a severe surface mode accident.
+To achieve this goal, it is necessary to ensure that the same external radiation level and loss of contents limits are required following the Type B accident condition and the Type C tests. - 669.2.

-669.2.
 See also para.
-656 for further explanatory material on requirements for dose limits and material release limits.

-669.3.
-The text in paras 656.1-656.24 also applies to Type C packages.

-670.1.
-Because a Type C package may be immersed in a lake, inland sea, or on the continental shelf where recovery is possible, the enhanced immersion test is required for all Type C packages regardless of the total activity in the package.
+657 for further explanatory material on requirements for dose limits and material release limits. - 669.3.
+The text in paras 657.1-657.24 also applies to Type C packages. - 670.1.
+Because a Type C package may be immersed in a lake, inland sea, or on the continental shelf where recovery is possible, the enhanced immersion test is required for all Type C packages regardless of the total activity in the package. - 670.2.

-670.2.
 In an air accident over a body of water, a package could be submerged for a period of time pending recovery.
 Large hydrostatic pressures could be applied to the package, depending upon the depth of submersion.
 Of primary concern is the possible rupture of the containment system.
-An additional consideration is recovery of the package before severe corrosion develops.
+An additional consideration is recovery of the package before severe corrosion develops. - 670.3.

-670.3.
 The 200 m depth required corresponds approximately to the maximum depth of the continental shelf.
 Recovery of a package from this depth would be possible and desirable.
-The acceptance criterion for the immersion test is that there is no rupture of the containment system.
-Further advice may be found in paras 657.2, 657.3 and 657.5-657.7.

-670.4.
-As the sea represents a softer impact surface than land, it is sufficient that the immersion test be an individual demonstration requirement, that is, non-sequential to other tests.
+The acceptance criteria for the immersion test is that there is no rupture of the containment system.
+Further advice may be found in paras 658.2, 658.3 and 658.5-658.7. - 670.4.
+As the sea represents a softer impact surface than land, it is sufficient that the immersion test be an individual demonstration requirement; that is, non-sequential to other tests.